|

 Vendor Booth Pricing

 Vendor Fees cover a 10'x10' booth space at each location.
-No tables, tents or chairs are included in the booth price.
-There will be vendors on either side of you.
+No tables, tents, or chairs are included in the booth price.
+There will be vendors on either side of you, separated by approximately 6 inches of space - please plan your setup accordingly.
 You can pay for extra length in 10' increments.

 Pricing for each location and vendor type is tiered as follows: